m62624/flexible_inspect/docs/getting-started/first_run.md

 We'll validate for two errors

-!!! abstract "Error 1"
+!!! abstract "Error 1 & Error 2"
-    Check incorrect *tokens*, and get the first incorrect *token*.
+    - Check incorrect *tokens*, and get the first incorrect *token*.
-!!! abstract "Error 2"
-    Check in the `"Performance Testing"` body that the test was completed no later than **11:00**, (check the time if the test was successful)
+    - Check in the `"Performance Testing"` body that the test was completed no later than **11:00**, (check the time if the test was successful)

 To do this, we'll create two cartridges